vetchium/vetchium/README.md

 - End all files with a newline.
 Do NOT have any trailing whitespace.
 - Enforce best-practices via editorconfig, CI or other FOSS tooling automation as much as possible.
 It is the responsibility of the reviewers to check for these.
 - Merge small changes frequently.
 Hide things behind feature flags until they are tested for functionality and scale.
 Do not drop big changes.
+- The test files under dolores do not have a 80 column limit.
+But ensure that the code is readable.
+Try to maintain 80 column limit for the rest of the code.